ipadjohn/metrohud/README.md

 Metrohud by Dragon/ipad_john/nsx

+v2.4! ///////////////////////////////////////////
+-Fixed Healthbars in match hud
+-Fixed Round counters in match hud

 v2.3! ///////////////////////////////////////////
-Fixed all issues created by the 2024 Halloween Update (shoutout CriticalFlaw) Added minmode (finally)
+-Fixed all issues created by the 2024 Halloween Update (shoutout CriticalFlaw) -Added minmode (finally)
-Updated scoreboard
+-Updated scoreboard
-Changed the Main menu a little
+-Changed the Main menu a little
-Other small tweaks here and there
+-Other small tweaks here and there